-During the 2011-12 academic year, there has been a significant consolidation of teaching and research facilities in MBE laboratories.
-At the moment, MBE laboratories (including research centers) serve various teaching and research activities.
-Significant new developments include the development of three teaching labs to serve Bioengineering programme, including the Quantitative Method for Bioengineering Laboratory, the Bio-Mechanics Laboratory and the Bio-Measurement Laboratory.
-The junior faculties are developing new bioengineering research labs in the Department.
+There was a significant consolidation of teaching and research facilities in MBE laboratories in the past two years.
+At present, our laboratories serve various teaching and research activities.
+Significant new developments include the Quantitative Method for Bioengineering Laboratory, the Bio-Mechanics Laboratory and the Bio-Measurement Laboratory, all of which serve the Bioengineering programme, as well as the teaching lab of nuclear engineering.
+Junior faculty members have been involved in the creation of these new research labs in bioengineering, robotics, mechanical and material engineering.